dankogai/SION/README.md

   * This is necessary for really interchangeable format.
 Suppose you want to send calculation results with errors.
 * // comment is allowed!.  `//` up to newline.
   * The lack of comment support of JSON definitely make it suck as a configuration file format.
-* Roughly equvalent to [MsgPack] in terms of capability.
+* Roughly equivalent to [MsgPack] in terms of capability.
   * [MsgPack] is a binary serialization while `SION` is a text serialization.

 [JSON]: https://json.org